jamesgurung/teacher-ai/README.md

     * Client secrets - create a new secret and save the key
     * API permissions - `Microsoft Graph - User.Read` and `Microsoft Graph - Files.ReadWrite.All`

-3. Create GPT-3.5-Turbo and GPT-4 deployments on Azure OpenAI Service.
+3. Create an OpenAI account.

 4. Create an Azure App Service web app, and configure the following settings: